-On 10 November 2016, with our Portuguese partners Fundação Calouste Gulbenkian and Instituto Português de Relações Internacionais (IPRI-UNL), the 4th German-Portugal-Forum was held.
+On 10 November 2016, with our Portuguese partners Fundação Calouste Gulbenkian and Instituto Português de Relações Internacionais (IPRI-UNL), the 4th Germany-Portugal-Forum was held.

 In the beginning, Parliamentary State Secretary Brigitte Zypries from the Federal Ministry for Economic Affairs and Energy spoke about a digital European Single Market as well as the active resistance within the German public to the trade agreements CETA and TTIP.
 She represented Vice Chancellor Sigmar Gabriel, who has been invited to deliver an opening statement but was unable to attend the forum, due to illness.
 The Portuguese Foreign Minister Prof. Dr. Augusto Santos Silva reviewed the topics, such as trade agreements and employment from the Portuguese perspective with special focus on Industry 4.0.
 As representative of the Bank of Portugal, Prof. Dr. Elisa Ferreira emphasized the necessity of strengthening the Banking Union in order to stabilize the Economic and Monetary Union and to generate growth.

 Vividly debated were the tasks of European Security Union by the representatives from Foreign Ministries of both states, Ministerial Director Martin Kotthaus und Ambassador Francisco Seixas da Costa, as well as by the politicians and scientists.
 The high levels of acceptance among the citizens for an implementation of a Security and Defense Policy by the EU on the one hand, and the strong opposition to sharing the sovereignty with the EU from national governments of the Member states on another hand, were also subjects for discussions.
 It was noted, that the goal of creation of a European Security and Defense Union can only be accomplished gradually by establishing a Civilian and Military Management Centre as a first step.